firatonderce/lightbringer/README.md

-# Arduino Relay Control with Bluetooth and Switch
+# lightbringer: Arduino Relay Control with Bluetooth and Switch

 This project demonstrates how to control a relay using an Arduino, with inputs from both a physical switch and a Bluetooth module.
 The relay state can be toggled based on inputs received from either the switch or the Bluetooth module.